 These days, GPS is pretty much everywhere.
 But have you ever considered how it’s made possible and how it works so well for fleet managers and businesses?
 GPS stands for global positioning system.
 Through communication with a network of satellites, GPS allows us to use trilateration.

 You might have already heard of triangulation.
 Trilateration works along the same lines but is slightly more complicated.
-Like triangulation, trilateration uses three points of reference to determine the speed, location and direction of an object.
+Like triangulation, trilateration uses three points of reference to determine the speed, location, and direction of an object.
 When it comes to GPS, the satellites act as the reference points.

 The Importance of Fleet Tracking

 So how does this translate into an ideal solution for your business?
 Essentially, if you’re always able to track where your vehicles are, they’ll be a lot easier to get back if they’re stolen.
-In addition to this, GPS gives you an insight into driver behaviour and allows you to tailor your company’s policies to save money and make your drivers safer.
+In addition to this, GPS gives you insight into driver behavior and allows you to tailor your company’s policies to save money and make your drivers safer.
 It also allows you to see which routes are the most efficient so that you can optimise your journeys.